gpsuscodewith/gpsuscodewith.github.io/content/team-agreements/definition-of-prod/_index.md

 linkTitle: "Definition of Production"
 type: "docs"
 weight: 2
-hide_summary: true
+# hide_summary: true
 description: >
-  Here's where your user finds out if your project is for them.
+  How do we define "in production"?
 ---

 # What does In-Production mean?